ahilario/ArrowCalculator/README.md

 That there is an optimal Point Weight for a given Arrow Length, Arrow Spine, Bow Poundage, and Bow IBO, because an arrow is similar to a mass+spring system and there's a sweet spot between under and over spined arrow setups.
+Ideally, this optimal point weight should make it easier to get a bullet hole with bare shaft paper tuning right from the get go assuming your rest, cams, and D-loop are where they're supposed to be.

 The method for determining an Arrow Manufacturer's recommended Spine for a given Bow IBO, Bow Poundage, Arrow Length, and Point Weight confusing, much varied between brands, and do not offer a high resolution nor intuitively visual interface to explore arrow dynamics.

-Although one could make a far underspined or far overspined arrow setup, and still have a successful hunt, I'm more interested in geeking out and providing a tool for fellow archers and hunters.
+Although one could make a far underspined or far overspined arrow setup, paper tune to get a bullet hole, and still have a successful hunt, I'm more interested in geeking out and providing a tool for fellow archers and hunters.

 These values aren't meant to be exact, but it should get you directionally where you want to go, and in the ballpark.